 Here are my Designations:

 Beginner’s Travel – You view travel as a vacation, an escape from the daily grind.
-You’re just starting to catch the bug and beginning to check those “must-do” places off the bucket list – London, Paris, Rome, major US cities.
+You’re just starting to catch the bug and beginning to check those “must-do” places off the bucket list – London, Paris, Rome, and major US cities like NYC and San Francisco.
 You’re just getting used the idea of 6+ hour flights, going abroad to places like Europe and the Caribbean.
 It’s safe; they mostly speak English, and there’s no real culture shock.
 Nothing too crazy, nothing out of your comfort zone.

 A Little More Adventurous – When you go from casual vacationer to traveler, you start to get curious about Asia, some of the more remote South American countries, or maybe want to get one on one with nature – climb a mountain (Machu Picchu), or find a waterfall (Igazu), perhaps.
 The idea of trying local cuisine excites you, even if it’s an animal part or creature you’d never consider eating back home.
 You view travel as educational, and try to immerse yourself in as much of the country’s culture as possible, maybe doing a homestay, volunteering or just your first solo trip overseas.